MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/devgen-command-syntax.md

 # DevGen Command Syntax

+> [!NOTE]
+> This tool is not allowed to be redistributed and should not be used for production scenarios.

 DevGen.exe can be found in the tools folder of the WDK starting in Windows 11, version 22H2.
-It allows an administrator create and remove software and root enumerated devices for testing purposes.
+It allows an administrator create and remove [software devices](/windows/win32/api/_swdevice) and root enumerated devices for testing purposes.

 To run DevGen, open a command prompt window (Run as Administrator), navigate to the tools folder, and type a command using the following syntax and parameters.